 Is there a method to choosing the right shoe?
 According to Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC and a foot and ankle specialist at Keck Medicine of USC, running shoes are a very personal choice.

 “The best shoe is one that makes your foot feel the most comfortable,” says Dr. Tan.
 “Most shoes are lightweight but they should have some stiffness to the sole to help absorb the impact from your foot striking the ground.
 An insole may also help provide additional comfort and support.
 And don’t forget to replace your shoes every 500 miles to maintain continued structural integrity of the shoe and its support to your foot and ankle.”

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

-In the right shoes, your feet will stay comfortable and fend off common running injuries such as plantar fasciitis, shin splints and stress fractures.
+The ideal shoes may help your feet stay comfortable and fend off common running injuries such as plantar fasciitis, shin splints and stress fractures.

 1. What type of running will you do?

 Road race or trail run?
 Road shoes are designed to support repetitive strikes on hard surfaces.
 Trail-running shoes have more tread and offer more traction for gripping rocks, mud and roots.
 Soles are structured to provide stability and protection for your mid-foot.

 2. Do you have special needs such as a high mileage shoe, extra support or cushioning?

 Are you a marathoner or training for ultra-distance?
 Shoes designed for higher mileage will have more cushion and support, compared with their shorter, lighter-distance cousins.